pratikpc/TeachersPortal/README.md

 # [Teacher's Portal](https://teachers-portal-pc.herokuapp.com/)
-A [Simple Web App](https://teachers-portal-pc.herokuapp.com/) to simplify the management of a teacher's own educational and publication records on a simple server.
+A [Simple Web App](https://teachers-portal-pc.herokuapp.com/) to simplify the management of an organization's teacher's educational and publication records on a simple server.

 ## Table of Contents
 * [Description](https://github.com/ejson03/TeachersPortal#description)